-Matters for a solicitor or licensed conveyancer A door has been formed to the rear of the lounge and the ground floor layout has been altered to create a larger entrance hallway and access directly to the kitchen from the front door.
+Matters for a solicitor or licensed conveyancer

+It is understood that the rear single storey extension and entrance porch were added in 2005.
+The French doors were inserted to the rear of the living room/dining room prior to the vendor purchasing the property in 2021.

 For the purposes of this valuation it has been assumed that all Local Authority Statutory and other consents have been duly sought and gained for any or all alterations, improvements and/or extensions to the property.
 This should be checked and clarified.

-Unless stated otherwise within this report and in the absence of any information to the contrary, it is assumed that: □ all buildings have been erected either prior to planning control, or in accordance with planning permissions, and have the benefit of permanent planning consents or existing use rights for their current use; □ the property is not adversely affected by town planning or road proposals; □ all alterations, additions or extensions to the property have received all necessary Town Planning Consents, Building Authority Approvals (Building Warrants) and Completion Certificates;
+Unless stated otherwise within this report and in the absence of any information to the contrary, it is assumed that:

+• all buildings have been erected either prior to planning control, or in accordance with planning permissions, and have the benefit of permanent planning consents or existing use rights for their current use;

+• the property is not adversely affected by town planning or road proposals;

+• all alterations, additions or extensions to the property have received all necessary Town Planning Consents, Building Authority Approvals (Building Warrants) and Completion Certificates;

+• the property complies with all relevant statutory and local authority requirements, including but not limited to Fire Regulations, The Equality Act, The Control of Asbestos Act, Health and Safety Regulations, Environmental Health Regulations, Regulations governing Residential Tenancies and similar.